benbren/airplanes/README.md

 Contains the results from all the training scripts in **R/** after they were run on the cluster.

-### Cluster\_Job\_File /
+### Cluster\_Job\_Files/

 Contains the .slurm files submitted to the cluster for training of the algorithms.

 ### report/

-The folder containing our final report in both .Rmd and PDF format for this project (See this for more details on the project)
+The folder containing our final report in both R Markdown and PDF format for this project (See this for more details on the project).

 Group Members
 -------------